vitta-hiring/hiring-challenge/backend/readme.md

 Now are are going to make ow solution interact with us!

+Make your application responde to the route `/dashboard` an HTML that contains:

 - List of territories ordered by **most painted area**;
 - List of last 5 painted squares;
 - List of last 5 errors;